Book a 30-Minute Call With Our Certified Consultant

 Many mid-market and enterprise firms use Salesforce but rely on HubSpot for marketing automation.
 HubSpot syncs contacts, deals and activities bi-directionally with Salesforce so marketing teams can nurture leads before handing them to sales.

-Without syncing, marketing generates leads that sales rarely sees and revenue performance becomes unpredictable.
+Why this matters: Without syncing, marketing generates leads that sales rarely sees and revenue performance becomes unpredictable.

 How Does HubSpot Work With Outlook?